zaphar/ucg/docsite/site/content/reference/overview.md

 +++

-UCG is an expression oriented functional language with immutability, copy-on-write semantics and forward type inference.
+UCG is an expression oriented functional language with immutability, copy-on-write semantics, forward type inference, and optional shape constraints.
 Everything in UCG is an expression except for a few statements that introduce named bindings or generate an output.

 UCG is purpose built for constructing configurations.
 Anything that is not useful for that is excluded.
 All ucg output targets one of the compilation